kaisbitar/DeleteLater/readme.md

 ## Requirements

 - MySQL Server
-- PHP 7 or higer
+- PHP 7 or higher
 - node.js (Tested on v10.16.0)

 ## Installation

-After cloning the repository, navigate in your terminal to the root directory of the project, edit the  `.env` and `install.sh` MySQL server credentials with your server's values.
+After cloning the repository, navigate in your terminal to the root directory of the project then edit the  `.env` and `install.sh` MySQL server credentials with your server's values.
 Simply run the following commands:

 ```sh